Ever since the COVID-19 pandemic struck, online remote interviews have exploded in popularity.

 Acing job interviews is quite an art.
 It takes time and multiple tries to master.

-And there are several factors about online interviews that make them especially tricky to get right.
+And there are several factors about remote online interviews that make them especially tricky to get right.

 The most important advice here is to practice, practice, practice!
 Rehearse your lines, test your tech, mind your appearance, and learn to keep eye contact.